The Mobius2 math format

 aggregate(var) This refers to a (possibly weighted) sum of this variable over index sets that the context location does not index over.

-If var is on a solver, last(var) will reference the end-of-timestep value from the last step.
+If var is on a solver, last(var) will still reference the end-of-timestep value from the last model sampling step (not solver step).

 You can use aggregate(var) if var indexes over a higher number of index sets than the context location of the code you are in.
 In that case, it will sum the var over the excess index sets, applying an aggregation_weight if one exists between the compartment of var and the compartment of the current context location.